 You’re on the internet right now, which means you’ve likely waded through a cutesy mire of cat gifs and memes just to get here.
 The internet loves cats!
 And rightly so.
-Just look at this one:

-He's a pirate!
 The problem with internet cats is that you can’t cuddle them, get your hands slashed to ribbons when you try and tickle their bellies, take a million pictures of them in various states of unconsciousness to set as your lock screen background, or swear at them relentlessly when they urinate on your favourite hat.

 So we’ve put together a list of places you can travel to do all of the above, and enjoy a bit of a holiday in the process.